Table of Contents

 Established IT outsourcing destinations that offer variety and high end skills such as Bangalore and Hyderabad are less expensive than similar destinations across the world.
 According to the same source (PwC, 2014), emerging tier 2 BPO destinations such as Kochi or Indore offer a 20-30% cost advantage over tier 1 Bangalore, keeping India’s cost-value proposition strong.

 According to all sources, Bangalore is the world capital of outsourcing.
-The city grows tech talent faster than Silicon Valley, according to LinkedIn, with more software programmers moving to Bangalore in 2014 than to the US tech hub.
-While Bangalore clocked 44% new residents with technical talent active on Linkedin, the San Francisco-Bay Area region only had 31%.
+According to social media, the city grows tech talent faster than Silicon Valley, with more software programmers moving to Bangalore in 2014 than the US tech hub.
+While Bangalore clocked 44% of new residents with technical talent active on social media, the San Francisco-Bay Area region only had 31%.

 Talent Pool in India and Workforce Statistics